 This database consists of a pipeline of search functions.
-You can search for peptide information using APD ID, peptide name, amino acid sequence, peptide motif, chemical modification, length, charge, hydrophobic content, PDB ID, 3D structure, methods for structural determination, peptide source organism, peptide family name, life domains (bacteria, protozoan, fungi, plants, animals), antimicrobial activities (see links above), synergistic effects, target microbes, molecular targets, mechanism of action, contributing authors, and year of publication.
+You can search for peptide information using APD ID, peptide name, amino acid sequence, peptide motif, chemical modification, length, charge, hydrophobic content, PDB ID, 3D structure, methods for structural determination, peptide source organism, peptide family name, life kingdoms/domains (bacteria, archaea, protists, fungi, plants, animals), antimicrobial activities (see links above), synergistic effects, target microbes, molecular targets, mechanism of action, contributing authors, and year of publication.

 CITE: .
 Wang, G., Li, X. and Wang, Z. (2009) APD2: the updated antimicrobial peptide database and its application in peptide design.